davidutibe/price_optimization_analysis/README.md

 6. Which bundles strike the best tradeoff between profit margin and customer perception?

 ## About the Dataset
-The dataset was randomly simulated using microsoft excel.
+The dataset was simulated using microsoft excel.
 It contains 1800 entries, each entry representing a sales transaction with a unique transaction id.
 [(Link to the dataset)](https://docs.google.com/spreadsheets/d/1i778j9FUP08VgS25v64mK8oGUDGDGCxYe9vUziXigrg/edit?gid=0#gid=0)

 The dataset 1800 rows 15 columns with SKU transaction information.
 The columns are described as follows: